W-Floyd/Angl-Resource-Pack/CONTRIBUTING.md

 CLEANUP describes the source files to delete upon completion of the resource pack.
 Again, formatted relative to the top folder of the resource pack.
 For images composed entirely from pre-rendered images, this will be blank.

+COMMON describes the common name of the texture.
+This is optional, and might be hard to fill in at times.
+Only useful on KEEP files.

 ***

 So, we've added an antry that looks like: